Irnamosa/DrumSim/README.md

 # DrumSim
-Simulates the surface of a perfectly elastic circular drum upon impingement by any arbitrary disturbance.
+Simulates the surface of a perfectly elastic circular drum upon impingement by an arbitrary disturbance.